-Breathing problems in Bulldogs and French Bulldogs puppies includes some of the most common respiratory and airway disease’s in the breed such as bulldog elongated soft palate and French Bulldog stenotic nares.
+Breathing Problems Bulldogs French Bulldogs puppies include some of the most common respiratory and airway disease’s in the breed such as bulldog elongated soft palate and French Bulldog stenotic nares.
 Each topic is going to be divided into four major sections:

-1. Dr. Kraemer’s V4B Breathing Problems in Bulldog and French Bulldogs Introductory (DrKraemers.com): details of the specific bulldog medical condition and its origin.
+1. Dr. Kraemer’s V4B Breathing Problems Bulldogs French Bulldogs INTRODUCTORY: details of the specific bulldog medical condition and its origin.

-2. Dr. Kraemer’s V4B Breathing Problems in Bulldog and French Bulldogs Maintenance (Vet4HealthyPet.com): A “take home” bulldog maintenance program.
+2. Dr. Kraemer’s V4B Breathing Problems Bulldogs French Bulldogs MAINTENANCE: A “take-home” bulldog maintenance program.

-3. Dr. Kraemer’s V4B Breathing Problems in Bulldog and French Bulldogs Rule of Thumb (StemCell4Pet.com): A “must know” take home pearl of bulldog wisdom.
+3. Dr. Kraemer’s V4B Breathing Problems Bulldogs French Bulldogs RULE OF THUMB: A “must know” take-home pearl of bulldog wisdom.

-4. Dr. Kraemer’s V4B Breathing Problems in Bulldog and French Bulldogs Tips & Warnings: A list of essential bulldog and French bulldogs “DO’s and DON’T’s”
+4. Dr. Kraemer’s V4B Breathing Problems Bulldogs French Bulldogs TIPS & WARNINGS: A list of essential bulldog and French bulldogs “DO’s and DON’T’s”

-Aspiration Pneumonia in bulldogs and french bulldog puppies happens when the lower respiratory tract becomes inflamed due to inhalation of foreign material, most commonly gastric content (vomiting), and/or esophageal content (regurgitation).
+Aspiration Pneumonia in Bulldogs and French bulldog puppies happens when the lower respiratory tract becomes inflamed due to inhalation of foreign material, most commonly gastric content (vomiting), and/or esophageal content (regurgitation).
 This results in serious damage to both your bulldog puppy lungs and surrounding tissue.
-Unfortunately, as inhaled matter is usually laden with bacteria, Infection can often …….Read More
+Unfortunately, as the inhaled matter is usually laden with bacteria, Infection can often …….Read More

 Check back in the coming weeks for information on the “Bulldog Respiration & Breathing-Maintenance topics” listed below.
 To receive an email whenever a new bulldog article is published, simply add your email to our “Join Our U4B Community” membership listing or to our “alert” email box at the top left corner.
 In addition, you will also receive alerts for any new release of my upcoming ”Do It Yourself V4B Bully Maintenance Videos”.

 A protrusion of the abdominal esophagus or part of your bully stomach through the esophageal hiatus of the diaphragm into the chest cavity or part of the stomach into the terminal esophagus through the hiatus (tear, opening).
-It could be congenital (born with) or acquired, and is more common in bulldogs then most breeds….(coming soon, sign for our email alert)
+It could be congenital (born with) or acquired and is more common in bulldogs than most breeds….(coming soon, sign for our email alert)